INFURA/ethdenver-2019/docs/queries/account.md

 This is an example of how to query specifically for accounts.
-It features all of the fields available with some specific arguments
+It features all of the fields that can be queried with the Account type with some specific arguments

 ```grapql
 {